portworx/px-docs/runc/index.md

 * *FIREWALL*: Ensure ports 9001-9015 are open between the cluster nodes that will run Portworx.
 * *NTP*: Ensure all nodes running PX are time-synchronized, and NTP service is configured and running.
 * *KVDB*: Please have a clustered key-value database (etcd or consul) installed and ready.
 For etcd installation instructions refer this [doc](/maintain/etcd.html).
-* *STORAGE*: At least one of the PX-nodes should have extra storage available, in a form of unformatted partition or a disk-drive.<br/> Also please note that storage devices explicitly given to Portworx (ie. `px-runc ... -s /dev/sdb -s /dev/sdc3`) will be automatically formatted by PX.
+* *STORAGE*: At least one of the PX-nodes should have extra storage available, in a form of unformatted partition or a disk-drive.<br/> Also please note that storage devices explicitly given to Portworx (i.e. `px-runc install ... -s /dev/sdb -s /dev/sdc3`) will be automatically formatted by PX.

+>**Note:**<br/> If you plan on using Journal [disk partition](https://en.wikipedia.org/wiki/Partition_table) (e.g. `-j /dev/sda5`) along with your storage devices, please make sure you use a [GPT partition](https://en.wikipedia.org/wiki/GUID_Partition_Table) for the disk containing Journal disk partition.

 The installation and setup of PX OCI bundle is a 3-step process: